|Version:||Date of Review:||History:|

 V. Outcome Management

-Employees, suppliers or other stakeholders who notice any deviations from this Policy’s guidelines, may report the fact to the Ethics Channel (www.canalconfidencial.com.br/cielo or 0800 775 0808), anonymously or not.
+Employees, suppliers, or other stakeholders who notice any deviations to this Policy’s guidelines may report the fact to the Ethics Channel, through the channels below, anonymously or not.

 Internally, non-compliance with this Policy’s guidelines implies the application of measures for agents’ liability who fail to comply therewith, according to the respective seriousness of such non-compliance, and pursuant to internal rules.